Report Page Tooltips in Power BI

 Navigate your primary page and click on the chart you want to add the tooltip to.
 Go to the Format ribbon and scroll down to the Tooltip section.
 In the Type drop-down you want to select the Report Page option so you know the tooltip will point to a tab in the report.

 Next, select which page you want referenced in your tooltip.
-In the example below, I named the bar chart showing team revenues as the Teams Tooltip page.
-You can see that I’ve selected that page in the drop-down below.
+In the example below, we named the bar chart showing team revenues as the Teams Tooltip page.
+You can see that we’ve selected that page in the drop-down below.